chinamike65/hugo-tuolesi/content/book4/book4en.md

 ...

 >
->If you do not put effort into contemplating true sufferings—the faults of cyclic existence—
+>If you do not put effort into contemplating true sufferings—
 >
+>the faults of cyclic existence—
+>
 >You will not develop the wish for liberation.
 >
->If you do not contemplate true origins – the steps for entering cyclic existence—
+>If you do not contemplate true origins –
+>
+>the steps for entering cyclic existence—
 >
 >You will not understand how to cut the roots of cyclic existence.
 >